kyma-project/test-infra/.github/actions/image-builder/README.md

 ## **config**

-Optional parameter to set the config file containing information about connection to Azure DevOps.
+Optional parameter which sets the config file containing information about connection to the Azure DevOps.

 Default: **'./configs/kaniko-build-config.yaml'**